krahets/hello-algo/en/docs/chapter_graph/graph_operations.md

-# Basic operations on graphs
+# Basic Operations on Graphs

 Basic operations on graphs can be divided into operations on "edges" and operations on "vertices".
 Under the two representation methods of "adjacency matrix" and "adjacency list", the implementation methods differ.

-## Implementation based on adjacency matrix
+## Implementation Based on Adjacency Matrix

 Given an undirected graph with $n$ vertices, the various operations are implemented as shown in the figure below.